Steve Marshall, Ph.D.

 Pronouns: He/Him/His

 Dr. Marshall is the director and founder of Cambridge Psychology Group and Lecturer in Psychology at Harvard Medical School.
-His vision for CPG is to create a community of expert, evidence-based therapists who share similar values, want to support each other throughout their careers, and enjoy providing care to clients within a team of professionals.
+At CPG, he supports a growing community of caring, evidence-based therapists who share similar values, support each other throughout their careers, and enjoy providing care as a team.

 Clinical Expertise

-In addition to individual work, Dr. Marshall is passionate about leading therapy groups, which is one reason why CPG provides a large group therapy program.
-He currently leads the ACT for Anxiety and Depression Group, the OCD Support Group, and two OCD Exposure and Response Prevention Groups.
+In addition to individual work, Dr. Marshall is passionate about leading therapy groups.
+He currently co-leads the ACT for Anxiety and Depression Group at CPG.

 Training

 Dr. Marshall received his PhD in clinical psychology from Ohio University, and he completed his predoctoral internship and postdoctoral fellowships at Harvard Medical School and McLean Hospital.
 While at McLean, he worked in the Behavioral Health Partial Program providing intensive Cognitive Behavioral Therapy to individuals with a range of mental health conditions.
 He also worked at the College Mental Health Program, and he trained at the OCD Institute at McLean, which is one of the leading residential centers in the world for the treatment of OCD.
-He currently serves as a consultant at The Pavilion, which is a center for expert diagnostic assessment and treatment of complex psychiatric conditions at McLean, and he continues to supervise trainees at the hospital.
+He currently serves in a part-time role at The Pavilion, which is a center for expert diagnostic assessment and treatment of complex psychiatric conditions at McLean.
+He also enjoys supervising trainees at the hospital.

 Education